w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 an [extrinsic](./learn-extrinsics.md) since they are not accounts held by users and thus do not have key pair.

-The `Account` column in the list of system accounts on [Subscan](https://polkadot.subscan.io/account_list?role=module) shows the ID for each system account.
+The `Account` column in the table of system accounts on [Subscan](https://polkadot.subscan.io/account_list?role=module) shows the ID for each system account.
 Some of those ID are Substrate pallet IDs.
 For example, the treasury pallet id is [`py/trsry`](https://github.com/paritytech/polkadot/blob/6282def1bb053858522cf551b86b2d07aad04f29/runtime/polkadot/src/lib.rs#L818).